 There have been frequent clashes between Cambodia and Thailand over a border dispute in this region, including exchanges of gunfire and artillery that resulted in numerous fatalities and the evacuation of civilians.
 The presence of landmines has been reported.
 The situation could deteriorate without warning.
 Exercise a high level of caution if travelling to any other areas of the Cambodian-Thai border.

 Parliamentary elections were held on July 28, 2013; however, the main opposition party has demanded an inquiry into alleged electoral irregularities.
 Demonstrations have been taking place since the elections and are expected to continue until the situation is resolved.
-They are scheduled to occur every Sunday starting on December 15, 2013.
-Avoid large gatherings and demonstrations, especially near the National Assembly Building, the Prime Minister’s residence, the Phnom Penh Municipal Government Office and military buildings or compounds in Phnom Penh, as well as in the provincial capitals and near political party offices.
+Violent clashes have occurred, resulting in deaths.
+Avoid large gatherings and demonstrations, especially near the National Assembly Building, the Prime Minister’s residence (by the Independence Monument), the Phnom Penh Municipal Government Office, Freedom Park (also known as Democracy Park), Wat Phnom, and other government or military buildings or compounds in Phnom Penh, as well as in the provincial capitals and near political party offices.
 Monitor local media and follow the advice of local authorities.

 In recent years, Cambodian authorities have averted a number of attempted bomb plots.
 On September 13, 2013, explosive devices were found in Phnom Penh, near the National Assembly Building and near Freedom Park.